PoiScript/orgize/README.md

 ## Features

-By now, orgize provides two features:
+By now, orgize provides three features:

 + `ser`: adds the ability to serialize `Org` and other elements using `serde`, enabled by default.